TEAMMATES/teammates/docs/process.md

 Once a PR is opened, try and complete it within 2 weeks, or at least stay actively working on it.
 Inactivity for a long period may necessitate a closure of the PR.

-The following labels are used to indicate status of PRs:
+Labels `s.*` (status labels) are used to indicate status of PRs.
-* `s.Ongoing`: the PR is being worked on
-* `s.ToReview`: the PR is waiting for review
-* `s.ToMerge`: reviewer has accepted the changes
-* `s.MergeApproved`: code quality reviewer has approved the merge; PR ready to be merged
-* `s.OnHold`: the work on the PR has been put on hold pending some other event; this label is to be used as needed
+Their full descriptions can be viewed under the [labels page](https://github.com/TEAMMATES/teammates/labels).

 #### Code review